-It’s been a heavy year for educators and students especially in light of recent devastating events.
-As school leaders plan for the upcoming school year, it’s imperative to think of ways to implement social emotional learning activities for the fall.
+It’s been a heavy couple of years for educators and students.
+As school leaders continue to push through another pandemic school year, it’s imperative to think of ways to implement social emotional learning activities.
 Counselor Kate McKenzie discusses the value of embedding SEL activities in the classroom to enable students and teachers to heal.
-She also offers practical ways for educators to help instill a growth mindset in students to set them up for success.

 Social emotional learning is an educational buzzword right now, but unlike the term “SMART Board” in 2008, this phrase is here to stay.

 In fact, for the past three decades, schools have begun shifting their view of education from being solely academic-focused to one that provides experiences for academic, social, and emotional growth.

 According to a recent EdWeek Market Brief survey, many K-12 leaders have become more convinced that they’ll prioritize spending on social emotional learning in 2020-2021.

 School districts are beginning to mandate social emotional learning standards, some even carving out spots on student report cards for grades in areas like self management and relationship skills.

 There is also talk about districts receiving state funding based on their implementation of social emotional instruction.

 Before educators bemoan that they don’t have time to add yet another piece of curriculum to their class, it’s important to focus on why social emotional learning is important and deconstruct the vagueness of the phrase.